amundsen-io/amundsen/docs/roadmap.md

 # Amundsen Roadmap
 The following roadmap gives an overview of what we are currently working on and what we want to tackle next.
-This helps potential contributors understand the current status of your project and where it's going next, as well as giving a chance to be part of the planning.
+This helps potential contributors understand the current status of our project and where it's going next, as well as giving a chance to be part of the planning.

 ## Amundsen Mission
 > *To organize all information about data and make it universally actionable*